-This freckled beauty has one of the most unique faces out there (and is founder of the amazing platform called Gurls Talk).
-She keeps her skin clear by sleeping with a face mask, and uses apple cider vinegar and spot cream on blemishes.
+This freckled beauty has one of the most unique faces out there (and is the founder of the amazing platform called Gurls Talk).
+She keeps her skin clear by sleeping with a face mask and uses apple cider vinegar and spot cream on blemishes.

 The actress protects the ends of her with hair with mayonnaise when she shampoos to prevent stripping and drying.

 The model mixes a drop or two of face oil into a rich night cream in the winter for an added boost of hydration.

 Starts each morning with a splash of extremely cold water to depuff her "morning face" and energize her skin.
 (Kate Moss does this, too, but she goes for a full submerge in ice water.)

 Yara Shahidi knows what it takes to get her skin camera ready.
 If she has a big event coming up, she likes to drink pressed juice and eat ginger to clear her digestive tract and give her a glow from within.
 She also exfoliates regularly to make sure her pores are unclogged.

 Erin Heatherton tries to keep things simple.
 She avoids overloading on products, as this can irritate the skin.
 A couple of days a week, she opts to simply rinse her face with warm water.